ChantelRM/CISCO_SKILLS-4-ALL/README.md

 # CISCO_SKILLS-4-ALL
-These are projets that i've completed while completing the cisco Initial Device configuration cours
+These are some of the activities I had completed during the Cisco networking beginners and networking devices and initial configuration courses